arjuns007/HackNu-2.0-team-quaranTEAM/README.md

 # HackNu-2.0-team-quaranTEAM
 DEVELOPED AMAZON ALEXA SKILLS WHICH HELPS USERS IN THE COVID-19 PANDEMIC.

-Tech Stack Used: Alexa Skills Kit(ASK),JavaScript,JSON and COVID-19 Stats API.
+Tech Stack Used: Alexa Skills Kit(ASK),JavaScript,JSON and COVID-19 LIVE Stats API.

 # How does a user access skill content?
 A user accesses content in a skill by asking Alexa to invoke the skill.
 Alexa is always ready to invoke new skills.
 When a user says the wake word, "Alexa," and speaks to an Alexa-enabled device, the device streams the speech to the Alexa service in the cloud.
 Alexa recognizes the speech, determines what the user wants, and then sends a request to invoke the skill that can fulfill the request.
 The Alexa service handles the speech recognition and natural language processing.
 The skill runs as a service on a cloud platform.
 Alexa communicates with the skill by using a request-response mechanism over the HTTPS interface.
 When a user invokes an Alexa skill, the skill receives a POST request containing a JSON body.
 The request body contains the parameters necessary for the skill to understand the request, perform its logic, and then generate a response.